ashutosh-126/GATE-CSE-Notes/CS/OS/OS_formula_sheet.md

 response ratio = (W+S)/S

 Here, W is the waiting time of the process so far and S is the Burst time of the process.

+---
+# Page fault
+Effective Access time = (1-P)\*Memory Access Time + P\*(Page Fault Time)

+(You dont have to add extra Memory access time after page miss)

+---
+## Free page list
+Every free block has 1 address at the end which point to next free block in the free page list.

+---
+There is no relation between best,next,first and worst fit allocations.
+One can exist while the other can for certain situations.

+---
+# Always check bytes and bits
+$$ PageSize = PS$$
+$$Page Offset= log$$

+---
+In page-fault frequency strategy, process can exceed it's lower and upper bounds, but frames get removed and allocated respectively

+---
+# Do multi level paging questions

+Check global and local replacement algorithms

+---